 Parameter Description SRD [Test_Call_SRD] Defines the SRD for the endpoint.
 The default is SRD 0.
 Note: This parameter is applicable only if the 'Route By' parameter is set any option except [1] (IP Group).
 Application Type [Test_Call_Applicat ionType] Defines the application type for the endpoint.
-This, in effect, associates the IP Group and SRD to a specific SIP interface.
-[0] GW & IP2IP (default) [2] SBC Authentication Tab Note: These parameter parameter). ers are applicable only if the test endpoint is set to Caller (see the 'Call Party' Auto Register [Test_Call_AutoRe gister] Enables automatic registration of the endpoint.
-The endpoint can register to the device itself or to the 'Destination Address' or 'IP Group ID' parameter settings (see above). • [0] False (default) • [1] True User Name Defines the authentication username.
-[Test_Call_UserNa me] By default, no username is defined.
-Password Defines the authentication password.
-[Test_Call_Passwo rd] By default, no password is defined.
-Test Settings Tab Call Party [Test_Call_CallPart y] Defines whether the test endpoint is the initiator or receiving side of the test call. • [0] Caller (default) • [1] Called Maximum Channels for Session [Test_Call_MaxChannels] Defines the maximum number of concurrent channels for the test session For example, if you have configured an endpoint "101" and you set this Call Duration Defines the call duration (in seconds).
-[Test_Call_CallDur ation] The valid value is -1 to 100000.
+This, in effect, associates the IP Group and SRD to a specific SIP interface. • [0] GW & IP2IP (default) • [2] SBC Authentication Tab Note: These parameter parameter). ers are applicable only if the test endpoint is set to Caller (see the 'Call Party' Auto Register [Test_Call_AutoRe gister] Enables automatic registration of the endpoint.
+The endpoint can register to the device itself or to the 'Destination Address' or 'IP Group ID' parameter settings (see above). • [0] False (default) • [1] True User Name [Test_Call_UserName] Defines the authentication username.
+By default, no username is defined.
+Password [Test_Call_Password] Defines the authentication password.
+By default, no password is defined.
+Test Settings Tab Call Party [Test_Call_CallPart y] Defines whether the test endpoint is the initiator or receiving side of the test call. • [0] Caller (default) • [1] Called Maximum Channels for Session [Test_Call_MaxChannels] Defines the maximum number of concurrent channels for the test session.
+For example, if you have configured an endpoint "101" and you set this parameter to "3", the device automatically creates three simulated endpoints - "101", "102" and "103" (i.e., consecutive endpoint URIs are assigned).
+The default is 1.
+Call Duration [Test_Call_CallDur ation] Defines the call duration (in seconds).
+The valid value is -1 to 100000.
 The default is 20.
 A value of 0 means infinite.
 A value of -1 means that the parameter value is automatically calculated according to the values of the 'Calls per Second' and 'Maximum Channels for Session' parameters.
 Note: This parameter is applicable only if 'Call Party' is set to Caller.
 Calls per Second [Test_Call_CallsPer Second] Defines the number of calls per second.
 Note: This parameter is applicable only if 'Call Party' is set to Caller.